bigbank-as/omniva/README.md

 // Instantiate the main class
 $omniva = new Omniva;

-// Ask for a service.
+// Ask for a service (see: Services).
 Note that an API key needs to be set.
 $addressSearchService = $omniva->getService(AddressSearchInterface::class)
     ->setApiKey(getenv('OMNIVA_PASSWORD'));